-The programme “Expanding Cooperation with Civil Society in the Eastern Partnership Countries and Russia” enables civil-society organisations and the members of the public active in them to play their part as key actors and important partners of governance and thereby to support the ongoing transformation processes in the region.
-Over the past five years, more than 3000 project ideas have been submitted, and almost 900 projects with a total volume of some 61 million euros have been implemented by numerous civil-society organisations.
+The programme, Expanding Cooperation with Civil Society in the Eastern Partnership Countries and Russia, enables civil-society organisations and the members of the public active in them to implement joint projects, thereby supporting the ongoing transformation processes in the region.
+Over the past six years, more than 3000 project ideas have been submitted, and around 1100 projects with a total volume of some 77 million euros have been implemented by numerous civil-society organisations.

 Aims of cooperation with civil society

-Another important goal of the project is to promote a discussion of fundamental values, such as respect for human rights, the legitimacy of the administration, the independence of the judiciary, the right of the individual to life and self determination, as well as the principle of majority decision, by means of exchange and cultural projects and civil-society dialogue.
+Another important goal of the project is to promote a discussion of fundamental values, such as respect for human rights, the legitimacy of the administration, the independence of the judiciary, the right of the individual to life and self‑determination, as well as the principle of majority decision, by means of exchange and cultural projects and civil-society dialogue.

-Also, the aim is to give young people in particular prospects for their own economic, societal and social development.
+Moreover, the aim is to give young people in particular prospects for their own economic, societal and social development.
 Training and further training projects are regarded as the foundations on which all people build their personal dreams and prospects for the future and so the programme focuses on these, too.

 Another important goal is to restore the willingness to enter into dialogue and build understanding between societies whose states are parties to a territorial conflict.
 Unresolved tensions resulting from different historical narratives have also led to deep rifts among the civil societies.
 The programme seeks to support people and organisations that work with the affected groups to encourage them to understand the other side’s point of view and develop a willingness to compromise from this understanding.